-High ratio mortgages have a statistically higher probability both that the borrower will default on their mortgage payments, and that the lender will be unable to recover the outstanding loan balance owed if they need to foreclose on the property.
+High ratio mortgages have a statistically higher probability that the borrower will default on their mortgage payments.
+As a result, the lender will be unable to recover the outstanding loan amount owed if they need to foreclose on the property.

-For example, in a housing market where prices are falling, the value of the property is much more likely to fall below the value of the mortgage if it is high ratio, and this is especially true for loans with as little as 5-10% down payment.
-(When the loan value exceeds the property value, this is known as an ‘underwater mortgage’).
+For example, in a housing market where prices are falling, the property’s value is much more likely to fall below the mortgage value if it is a high ratio mortgage, which is especially true for loans with as little as 5-10% down payment.
+(When the high loan value exceeds the property value, this is known as an ‘underwater mortgage’).

-MDI is different from most insurance you buy, in that it doesn’t protect you – it protects the lender (your financial institution).
-This is important for market liquidity and for average people, especially first time home buyers, to be able to qualify for and get a mortgage, since many lenders would be reluctant to take on this risk if there was no insurance to protect them against borrower default.
-This is sometimes also referred to as high-ratio mortgage insurance.
+MDI is different from most insurance you buy in that it doesn’t protect you – it protects the lender (your financial institution).
+This insurance is essential for market liquidity and for average people, especially first-time home buyers, to qualify for and get a mortgage.
+Many lenders would be reluctant to take on this higher risk if there was no insurance to protect them against borrower default.
+MDI is sometimes also referred to as high-ratio mortgage insurance.

-When you think about what a 5% down payment actually means – that you’ve borrowed 19x the amount of money you had – you can see why lenders need to be protected from that sort of risk.
+When you think about what a 5% down payment means – that you’ve borrowed 19x the amount of money you had – you can see why lenders need protection from that risk.

-The insurance premium for this mandatory insurance is added on to your mortgage.
-You can figure out how much will get tacked on by using our calculator.
+The insurance premium for this mandatory insurance adds to your mortgage monthly payment.
+Using our calculator, you can figure out how much will get tacked on.

 Does It Matter Which Company Insures My Mortgage?

-Yes, it actually does matter.
+Yes, it does matter.
 The three mortgage insurers are not equivalent or interchangeable.

-Each insurer has niche things they do differently from their competitors, and this is actually far better for consumers than a pure oligopoly.
+Each insurer has niche things they do differently from their competitors, which is far better for consumers than a pure oligopoly.
 (Where the products and services seem interchangeable – like buying gas for your car)

-For example, in mid 2020, CMHC brought in new rules for mortgage qualification when you purchase a home and they included 3 significant changes:
+In mid-2020, CMHC brought in new rules for mortgage qualification when you purchase a home, and they included three significant changes:

 - You Cannot Borrow Any Part of Your Down Payment

-If your mortgage is going to be insured by CMHC, then you may not tap into loans, credit cards or lines of credit when putting together your down payment.
-This had minimal impact on the market as very few buyers tap into these programs currently.
+If your mortgage is going to be insured by CMHC, you may not tap into loans, credit cards or lines of credit when putting together your down payment.
+However, this had minimal impact on the market as few buyers tapped into these programs.

-The other two MDI providers decided not to follow CMHC on these rule changes, which made them a preferred choice for many borrowers that needed a higher debt service ratio to qualify for a larger mortgage, or whose credit scores were between 600 and 680.
+There was a period of a year from mid 2020 till mid 2021 when CMHC were far more conservative.
+The other two MDI providers decided not to follow CMHC on these rule changes, making them a preferred choice for many borrowers whose credit scores were between 600 and 680.